Label: KOSELUGO- selumetinib capsule

 - •

-Eye problems.
+- Eye problems.
 KOSELUGO can cause eye problems that can lead to blindness.
 Your healthcare provider will check your vision before and during treatment with KOSELUGO.
-Tell your healthcare provider right away if you get any of the following signs or symptoms:
+Tell your healthcare provider right away if you get new or worsening vision changes, including:

 - ∘